oldpatientsea/agon-notes-and-examples/README.md

 ## Where to Find Information

 The official discussion group for the device is a Facebook group which is unfortunate for those who do not like to use that platform or who are willing to do so only reluctantly and use a false name and therefore risk having the account shut down for doing so because this is a breach of Community Guidelines.
-Facebook is the only forum in which the designers of the board and firmware participate.
+Facebook is the only forum in which the designers of the original board and firmware participate.

+There are two discords for programmers - the first of which is controlled by a reseller of Agon hardware who refuses to allow links to other vendors or discussion platforms.
+Most of the core contributors to the firmware can be found on a second, independent discord that does not have these limitations: [Agon and Console8 Community](https://discord.gg/unqWBbKvd6)

-Fortunately the [Official AGON QUARK Firmware Documentation Wiki](https://github.com/breakintoprogram/agon-docs) is regularly updated by Dean Belfield aka @breakintoprogram who is currently working on the official code itself and this source becomes more and more helpful by the day.
+The [Official AGON QUARK Firmware Documentation Wiki](https://github.com/breakintoprogram/agon-docs) is regularly updated by Dean Belfield aka @breakintoprogram who is currently working on the official code itself and this source becomes more and more helpful by the day.
 The designer of the hardware Bernardo Kastrup also updates the Agon Light page on his website [the ByteAttic](https://www.thebyteattic.com/p/agon.html) regularly.

 While you miss out on the community by refusing to join Zuckerberg's empire and the ability to ask direct questions, important information shared there should appear shortly afterwards in one of those two external sources.